linux-lock/bpflock/docs/memory-protections.md

 ### 1.1 Introduction

 `kimglock` - kernel image lock implements restrictions to prevent both direct and indirect modification to a running kernel image, attempting to protect against unauthorized access.
-It combines the [kernel lockdown](https://man7.org/linux/man--profile=ages/man7/kernel_lockdown.7.html) features and other Linux Security Module features to protect against unauthorized modification of the kernel image.
+It combines the several Linux features including [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) and other LSMs to restrict unauthorized modification of the kernel image at runtime.

-**Note: this is still a moving target.
-Options are not stable**.
+**Note: restrictions and protections are still a moving target, since the Linux kernel offer multiple access entries to modify the running image, it is hard to track all of them, however they will be added as they are discovered.**

-By default `kimglock` will restrict access to the following features and allow it only from processes in the initial [pid namespace](https://man7.org/linux/man--profile=ages/man7/mount_namespaces.7.html):
+kimglock is able to completely block or allow access from the in the initial [pid namespace](https://man7.org/linux/man-pages/man7/pid_namespaces.7.html) only to the following:

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.